 What does it cost?

 The Baptism service is free.
 There may be a small charge for a certificate or administration fee.
-At the end of the service, there is a plate to receiving any donations towards the upkeep of the church.
-It costs £2.50 per hour, every day of the year to keep the church open, so any donations are gratefully received.
+At the end of the service, there is a plate to receiving any donations towards the upkeep and maintenance of the church.
+It costs around £3 per hour, every day of the year to keep the church open, so any donations are gratefully received.